AdobeDocs/uix/src/pages/guides/preview-extension-locally/index.md

 ## Running UI Extension locally

-From the project directory, begin by running the following command:
+From the extension project directory, begin by running the following command:

 ```shell
 aio app run